awslabs/damo/USAGE.md

 Users can specify full DAMON parameters at once in json format, by passing the json string of a path to a file containing the json string.
-Refer to "Full DAMON Parameters Update" section below for the detail.
+Refer to "Full DAMON Parameters Update" section below for the detail of the concept, and "`damo fmt_json`" section below for the format of the json input.

 ### Partial DAMON Parameters Update

 The command line options basically support specification of partial DAMON parameters such as monitoring intervals and DAMOS action, assuming single kdamond and single DAMON context.
-With understanding of DAMON's core concepts, understanding what each of such options mean with their brief description on the help message wouldn't be that difficult.
-If you don't feel so, please let the developer know (open issues on GitHub or send mails to damon@lists.linux.dev).
+With a good understanding of DAMON's core concepts, understanding what each of such options mean with their brief description on the help message wouldn't be that difficult.

 ### Partial DAMOS Parameters Update